microsoft/ivy/doc/examples/leader.md

 `get_next` in terms of `btw`.
 We say that `y` is next after `x` in the ring if there is no `Z` between `x` and `y`.
 You might wonder if the properties given above for `btw` are really correct.
-Later, when we implement the isoalte, we'll prove that it has these properties.
+Later, when we implement `node`, we'll prove that it has these properties.

 Now, let's try to verify the isolate `app` with this new version of `node`: